General information

 - Place: Nantes

-- Langue: English and French
+- Langue: French

 GP MICAS focuses on understanding the physiological and pathophysiological mechanisms linking gut microbiota, diet and health.